aarafr/aarafr/README.md

 - ⚡ Fun fact: ...
 -->
 Currently I'm learning to program.
 At university my lectors explained what GitLab is and it's kinda similar to GitHub.
 A classmate introduces me what GitHub is and now I am trying to make portfolios in the near future.

+I learn aswell diffrent programming languages so I can understand easily how it works.